JakeTurnick/JakeTurnick/README.md

 ### Hi y'all 👋 I'm Jake

-Self taught and Code Bootcamp graduate
+Green days like the sun,
+We wish they would always shine;
+But the rain feeds crops

  - 🧐 Interested in:
-   - ⏮️/⏭️ Both sides of the web (Full Stack)
+   - ⏮️/⏭️ Full Stack Web
    - 💻 Game developement
    - 🎥 Media production

  - 🤞 My ideal job would be...
    - 💪 a place I can flex my creative muscle
    - 🧰 a reason to use (and grow!) my varied skillset
-   - 🎤 a chance to be a leader
+   - 🎤 a place to be heard

--  - A little bit about me:
-   - 🚹 Pronouns: He/They
-   - 🎮 Gamer & Nerd at heart
-   - 🌱 Not afraid of the outdoors
 <!--
 **JakeTurnick/JakeTurnick** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.